deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 working registry system up and running.
 Broadly speaking, configuration works in two ways -- globally, for the entire sytem, and per-TLD.
-Global configuration is managed by editing code and deploying a new version, whereas per-TLD configuration is data that lives in the database in `Registry` entities, and is updated by running `nomulus` commands without having to deploy a new version.
+Global configuration is managed by editing code and deploying a new version, whereas per-TLD configuration is data that lives in the database in `Tld` entities, and is updated by running `nomulus` commands without having to deploy a new version.

 ## Initial configuration